JCSDA-internal/containers/README.md

 For the `intel-impi-dev` container, a Docker file is always created and then the Singularity and Charliecloud containers are created from that.

 The intel Docker container is the one used for CI so it is kept relatively compact.
 If you wish to add additional components such as Vtune, it is recommended you use the companion scripts in the `myIntel` directory.
 These scripts are simplified in the root directory but they are intended for use by the general JEDI user and developer community.
 The main simplification is that there is no need to supply an ssh key because those scripts only access the public jedi-stack repo.

+To build the tutorial container, just specify `tutorial` for the `<name>`.
+The tutorial container is exclusively a Singularity container and uses GNU-OpenMPI: There are no clang or intel options and there are no Docker or Charliecloud containers created.

 The Singularity and Charliecloud container files will be placed in a subdirectory called `containers`.